KayleeBeyene/hledger-youtube-business/README.md

 - Show you a preview
 - Ask for confirmation before importing

-## Canadian Tax Tips for YouTubers
+## Canadian Tax Tips for YouTubers (NOT FINANCIAL ADVICE - SPEAK TO YOUR ACCOUNTANT FIRST)

 This template includes detailed tax notes in `accounting/main.journal`, but here are the highlights: